lirxairs/lirxairs.github.io/_pages/cv.md

 ======
 * B.S. in College of Civil Engineering, Henan University of Engineering, 2016
 * M.S. in School of Surveying and Land Information Engineering, Henan Polytechnic University, 2021
-* Ph.D in School of Cyber Science and Engineering, Wuhan University, 2026 (expected).
+* Ph.D. in School of Cyber Science and Engineering, Wuhan University, 2026 (expected).
 Supervisor: Prof. Mi Wang

 Work experience
 ======